brodderickrodriguez/cassowary/docs/topics/examples.rst

 problem is a relatively simple case of solving constraints regarding the size and position of widgets in a window.

 In this example, we'll show a set of constraints used to determine the placement of a pair of buttons in a GUI.
 To simplify the problem, we'll only worry about the X coordinate; expanding the implementation to include the Y coordinate is a relatively simple exercise left for the reader.

+When laying out a GUI, widgets have a width; however, widgets can also change size.
+To accomodate this, a widget has two size constraints in each dimension: a minimum size, and a preferred size.
+The miniumum size is an ``REQUIRED`` constraint that must be met; the preferred size is a ``STRONG`` constraint that the solver should try to accomodate, but may break if necessary.

+The GUI also needs to be concerned about the size of the window that is being laid out.
+The size of the window can be handled in two ways:

+* a ``REQUIRED`` constraint -- i.e., this *is* the size of the window;
+  show me how to lay out the widgets; or

+* a ``WEAK`` constraint -- i.e., come up with a value for the window size that accomodates all the other widget constraints.
+This is the interpretation used to determine an initial window size.

 As with the Quadrilateral demo, we start by creating the solver, and creating a storage mechanism to hold details about buttons::